vaskoGut/Learning/exercisesJsTs/react/Readme.md

 ```

 React combines them into a single update → only one DOM render happens.

+33. ### use-callback-using
+Because reset function is recreated each rerender.

 ✅ This is much faster and avoids unnecessary re-renders.